jgarciab/code_tcja_profit_shifting/README.md

 Repository layout (key files)
  - `1a_processing_raw_data.ipynb` : Load raw sources, clean them, and build unified datasets used by the analysis.
-	 - Note: Compustat data is not included in this replication package; see Data notes below.
+	 - Note: Compustat data is not included in this replication package.
+	 - Custom scripts to clean and harmonize BEA data, CBCR and other datasets.
 	 - Output: cleaned, merged data placed under `data/`.

  - `1b_fix_double_counting.ipynb` : Apply fixes to remove double-counting issues across sources and produce the cleaned dataset used by analysis notebooks.